 In this Division, unless the contrary intention appears —

-“horse” includes ass or mule;
+horse includes ass or mule;

-“horseflesh” includes any part of the carcass of a horse.
+horseflesh includes any part of the carcass of a horse.

 [Section 208 inserted by No. 26 of 1985 s.
 7.]

 209. Restriction on slaughter of horses

 (1) Subject to the Abattoirs Act 1909 7, a person who slaughters or causes or permits or suffers any other person to slaughter a horse at an abattoir or slaughter-house at which any animals are slaughtered for human consumption commits an offence.